ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md).
 You are familiar with the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.

-### AvalancheGo and Avalanche Network Runner

-If you are running AvalancheJS on a [Local Test Network](create-a-local-test-network.md) you will use:

-- [AvalancheGo](https://github.com/ava-labs/avalanchego) : an Avalanche node implementation written in Go.
-- [Avalanche Network Runner](network-runner.md): a tool to quickly deploy local test networks.

-Together, you can deploy local test networks and run tests on them.

 ## Getting Started

 To use AvalancheJS, you can clone the repo: